IFL-CAMP/MetricSDS/src/docs/README.md

 Macro average, on the other hand, calculates the performance of each class individually and then takes the unweighted mean of the class-wise performance.
 Macro average gives equal weight to each class and is useful when all classes are of equal importance [3].

+### Macro-weighted Average Score

+Macro-weighted scoring takes a weighted mean of the measures.
+The weights for each class are the total number of samples of that class [6].

+The difference between **macro** and **micro averaging** is that macro averaging gives equal weight to each category while micro averaging gives equal weight to each sample.
+If we have the same number of samples for each class, both macro and micro will provide the same score [9].
 ### Accuracy

 Accuracy returns an overall measure of how much the model is correctly predicting on the entire set of data.
 It is one of the most popular metrics in multi-class classification and it is directly computed from the confusion